An image speaks a thousand words; a Gallery is all about images and very few words.

 Please click on the images to take you to more pictures.

 For your convenience a collection of pictures will open in a new window.

-Please scroll down for more images.
+Please scroll or swipe down for more images.

 The above image gained a "Highly Commended" award within the Documentary section of the Societies of Photographers Monthly Competition, March 2021.